KBKS-FM: The Jubal Show, Hits 106.1 (2020–present)

 On July 26, 2020, Carla Marie and Anthony announced their departure from the station.
-The next day, KBKS announced that Jubal Fresh, formerly the co-host of KQMV's nationally-syndicated morning show Brooke & Jubal, would host mornings on the station beginning in August.
+The next day, KBKS announced that Jubal Fresh, formerly the co-host of KQMV's nationally-syndicated morning show Brooke & Jubal in the Morning, would host mornings on the station beginning in August.
 It marked Jubal's return to KBKS, as he had previously been involved in the station's previous Jackie & Bender show.

 To promote the launch of the new morning show, KBKS temporarily rebranded as Jubal 106.1 on August 3, 2020.
 On August 20, to coincide with the debut of The Jubal Show, KBKS relaunched its CHR format as Hits 106.1. iHeartMedia began to syndicate The Jubal Show via Premiere Networks in October.